KimGabrielsen/Kafka/kafka-cluster/README.md

-This is a basic Kafka project showing how to run a Kafka cluster udsing Docker.
+This is a basic Kafka project showing how to run a Kafka cluster using Docker.

 It serves as a base for other project under the Kafka branch.
 It's solely used for my personal learning and interest.